Missing tax deadlines in Portugal leads to penalties, cash flow disruptions, or unexpected tax outcomes.

 Choose a fixed monthly “admin day” where you check the Social Security portal and confirm that all payments are up to date.

-You could also set up a direct debit (if this payment method is available) so you don’t have to worry about it.
+You could also set up a direct debit (if this payment method is available) so you don’t have to worry about this.

 5) Monthly Invoice Communication to the Tax Authority (AT)